Learning Any-View 6DoF Robotic Grasping in Cluttered Scenes via Neural Surface Rendering: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the German Research Foundation (DFG) Emmy Noether Programme (\#448644653).
+This research received funding from the European Union's Horizon program under grant agreement no. 101120823, project MANiBOT and the German Research Foundation (DFG) Emmy Noether Programme (CH 2676/1-1).
 We also gratefully acknowledge the computing time provided to us on the high-performance computer Lichtenberg at the NHR Centers NHR4CES at TU Darmstadt, Germany.
-This is funded by the Federal Ministry of Education and Research, and the state governments participating on the basis of the resolutions of the GWK for national high-performance computing at universities (\url{www.nhr-verein.de/unsere-partner}).
+This is funded by the Federal Ministry of Education and Research, and the state governments participating based on the resolutions of the GWK for national high-performance computing at universities (\url{www.nhr-verein.de/unsere-partner}).